Laheys Tramway: Connections

 The mill employed 112 people in 1913, and bullock teams were still used to haul logs from areas not served by the tramway, as well as sawn timber from the mill to the nearest railway station, and in 1911 there were 18 bullock teams moving sawn timber between Canungra and the railway at Logan Village.

 A railway from Logan Village to Canungra was first proposed in 1900 with a survey commissioned in 1908.
 Construction began in 1913 and the line opened on 2 July 1915.

 Decline and closure

 In 1920 Laheys sold the mill and tramway to the War Service Homes Commission, but it sold the enterprise a few months later to a company associated with one of sons of the Lahey family.
 By 1930 most of the millable timber had been harvested, and it is estimated the mill had produced a total of 130M superfeet (~307,000 cubic metres) of timber when it closed in 1933.
 The tramway was dismantled that year, and the Shay locos were offered for sale, without success, as they were recorded as abandoned at Canungra in 1937.

 The tunnel remains, and is a local tourist attraction.
-People were initially able to walk through it and perhaps see the bats that now use it as a roust, but recent safety concerns have led to the tunnel's closure, although it is still possible to walk to its entrances.
+People were initially able to walk through it and perhaps see the bats that now use it as a roost, but recent safety concerns have led to the tunnel's closure, although it is still possible to walk to its entrances.